ramon-rocha/Cobra.MSBuild/README.md

 TODO
 ---------
-  - Finish patch and submit to Mono project
   - Alter Cobra.targets to support embedded resources on Mono
   - Override CobraCompiler.LogEventsFromTextOutput method to capture warnings and errors on Mono (regex in base class doesn't capture Cobra messages)
   - Support RootNamespace compiler option (coordinate with MD addin to not break code completion and tooltips)